 The first thing you need to know about Yellowknife is that it’s really cold in the winter.
 Like -30°F, snot freezes in your nose, your joints hurt, kind of cold.
 So unless subarctic camping and hiking is your thing, we recommend visiting in the summer, when your face won’t hurt.
 During the summer you’ll be able to see how the city itself is a testament to the sheer tenacity and willpower of the early settlers.
 Because the city itself is quite young — less than a hundred years old — a lot of the ‘historical’ sites worth checking out either are still in operation (like the Wildcat Cafe and the Gold Range Bar).
 If adventures and “roughing-it” are your thing, stepping into Yellowknife will feel like a visit to an 18th-century trading post.

 Grand Manan Island, New Brunswick

-Even though the majority Grand Manan’s economic stability has relied on its robust Herring industry, besides the smell, there’s nothing really fishy about Grand Manan.
-The island is home to some of Canada’s friendliest people who are more than willing to describe their latest heron spotting and because everyone knows everyone, crime is basically at zero.
-Like most of Canada’s maritime cities, canoeing, whale watching, and kayaking are all popular activities, though here you’re sure not to run into anyone you know.
-Grand Manan has possibly one of the least spoiled seascapes, with native Mananers fiercely preserving their cultures, lands, and peoples.
+Even though the bulk of Grand Manan’s economic stability depends on its robust herring industry, besides the smell, there’s nothing really fishy about the island.
+It’s home to some of Canada’s friendliest people who are more than willing to describe their latest heron spotting and because everyone knows everyone, crime is basically non-existent.
+Like most of Canada’s maritime cities, canoeing, whale watching, and kayaking are all popular activities.
+Grand Manan has possibly one of the least spoiled seascapes, with native Mananers fiercely preserving their culture, lands, and community.

 Did we miss your favorite Canadian destination?
 Let us know what it is in the comments below!